philc/book-notes/why we sleep - matthew walker.md

 * Caffeine, jet lag, and melatonin (chap 2)
   * Circadian rhythm, the "powerful sculpting force" around the day.
 It controls release of hormones and your mood throughout the day.
-  * When daylaightght is absent, the natural human circadian rhythm is 24.25 hours.
+  * When daylight is absent, the natural human circadian rhythm is 24.25 hours.
 For some mammals, it's less than 24hrs.
 The sunlight resets our imprecise internal clock.
-  * "Whiel light is the most reliable and thus the primary zeitgeber (synchronizer), there are many factors that can be used in addition to, or in the absence of, daylight."
+  * "While light is the most reliable and thus the primary zeitgeber (synchronizer), there are many factors that can be used in addition to, or in the absence of, daylight."
     * Even blind people have an accurate circadian rhythm.
   * The body's temperature fluctuates by 1/2 a degree throughout the day.
 The drop in temperature at night helps initiate sleep.
     * The body's temp fluctuates whether you actually sleep or not.
-  * About circadian rhythms, "the respsective peak and trough points are strikingly different from one individual to the next."
+  * About circadian rhythms, "the respective peak and trough points are strikingly different from one individual to the next."
   * "An adult's owlness or larkness, also known as their chronotype, is strongly determined by genetics.
 If you are a night owl, it's likely that one (or both) of your parents is a night owl."